Mark Antony De Wolfe Howe (bishop): Ordination and pastoral career

 In 1832, Howe was ordained deacon by Alexander V. Griswold, bishop of the Eastern Diocese, at Saint Matthew's Episcopal Church, South Boston.

 Before the end of 1832, Howe became rector of Saint James' Episcopal Church, Roxbury, Massachusetts, serving until 1846, when he was called to Saint Luke's Episcopal Church, Philadelphia, Pennsylvania, where he remained rector for 25 years.

 He attended General Conventions in 1850, 1859, and 1865, helping lay the foundation for the church hymnal.
 He wrote Memoirs of the Life and Services of the Right Reverend Alonzo Potter, D. D., LL.
 D. in 1871.

 That same year, Howe was elected bishop of the newly formed Diocese of Central Pennsylvania.
-The original Diocese of Central Pennsylvania was the predecessor diocese of the current Diocese of Bethlehem, and as a result, he is counted as first bishop of Bethlehem as well.
+The original Diocese of Central Pennsylvania was the predecessor diocese of the Diocese of Bethlehem, and as a result, he is counted as first bishop of Bethlehem as well.
 (Note: The Diocese of Pennsylvania was divided in 1871, with the western portion named Diocese of Central Pennsylvania and Reading made the see city, overseen by Bishop Howe.
 The see was moved to Bethlehem in 1890.
 In 1904, the diocese was divided, with the eastern part keeping the name Central Pennsylvania and the western half taking the name Diocese of Harrisburg.
 The eastern diocese changed its name to Bethlehem in 1909, and Harrisburg changed its name to Central Pennsylvania beginning in 1972.
 Therefore, the original and current dioceses of Central Pennsylvania are not in fact the same jurisdiction.)
 He was the father of writer Mark Antony De Wolfe Howe.
 In 1891, Howe retired to his home in Bristol, Rhode Island, where he died on July 31, 1895.